idsquid/mapquill/README.md

 [this is the demo][demo]

-The app now supports audio, images, and text files, AND includes an icon editor, for building fun little turtles.
+It now supports audio, images, and text files, AND includes an icon editor, for building fun little turtles.

 <img src="/public/image-turtle.png" width="100" height="100"> like me!